klassijs/klassi-js/README.md

-# webdriverio_css-cucumber-js
+# webdriverio-cucumber-js
- A debuggable JS BDD framework that uses webdriverio &amp; webdrivercss for Node and cucumber-js
+ A debuggable JS BDD framework that uses the Official Selenium 2.0 bindings for NodeJS and cucumber-js